whistlegraph/2022.aesthetic.computer/README.txt

   - [] Add WebXR session.
   - [] Draw a line in webXR.
   - [] Optimize 3d line geometry / make a polyline function.
+  - [x] Add an X on the ground... and maybe a horizon?
   - [x] Add triangle clipping.
   - [x] Add line clipping.
   - [x] Optimize screenMatrix.